quintesse/PlayoVR/README.md

 those people can actually talk to each other.

 ![Demo Scene](vrtk-pun-voice-demo.png)

+## Requirements

+To enable the Voice Chat that this Demo includes you will need the `DFVoice` asset that can be downloaded from the Unity Asset Store, but this is _not a free asset_!
+You'll have to import it yourself into the project.
+If you don't want to do that you can still continue running this demo without Voice Chat support.
+To do that simply:

+ - Remove the `Asset/Libraries/NetVoice` folder

 ## Configuration

 To be able to use this example project you'll have to set it up first: